If you spend your hard-earned marketing $ on paid clicks, make sure to drive these three outcomes:

 An insight - Every Display or Text Ad, on Google, FB, LinkedIn or Twitter, should always be run in a "multi-variant" test.
 Learn something.

-Amplify content - Attract attention to some great content that has potential to go rank organically.
+Amplify content - Attract attention to some great content that has the potential to go rank organically.
 Don't just use vanilla landing pages.
 Use the click you paid for to lead your audience to great, valuable content that they will share and come back for.

 This is how you should put your paid search dollars to work.
-If you do all these three, then Paid spend is suddenly less "wasteful" vs. driving content marketing and great product positioning (which still should come first...).
+If you do all these three, then Paid to spend is suddenly less "wasteful" vs. driving content marketing and great product positioning (which still should come first...).

 While striking a great balance and driving most of your demand generation from organic search and earned referrals, you will probably end up doing some paid search as well.
 If not Google Adwords, you might experiment with Linked in or Facebook Social Advertising.